The Scholars at Risk/Scholars from States in Crisis Bursary Programme

 Please include 'SaR / SSiC Bursary Programme (Scholars at Risk / Scholars from States in Crisis)' in the subject line.

-The bursary has a two-step application process, with separate deadlines:
+The bursary has a two-stage application process, with separate deadlines:

-Applicants for the bursary programme will have to contact Scholars at Risk to determine their 'at-risk' status.
+Applicants must then contact Scholars at Risk to determine their 'at-risk' status.
 For information on Scholars at Risk and the at-risk evaluation process, please email Shreya Balhara.
 Applicants are strongly encouraged to share their research proposal and send all necessary documentation to Scholars at Risk by mid-March.

 Applicants should be prepared to share their research proposal with Scholars at Risk and the BaL Academic Coordinator.
 The length of the research proposal should be between 2000 - 4000 words.
 For more information, read our guidance on how to write a proposal.

 Applicants that have been identified as at-risk by Scholars at Risk must then apply through our online application system.
 Applicants should indicate at the top of their personal statement that they are applying for the 'Scholars at Risk / Scholars from States in Crisis' bursary.
 The deadline for application is 30 May.

-Shortlisted applicants will be invited to an interview via video call soon after the closing date on 30 May 2020.
+Shortlisted applicants will be invited to an interview via video call soon after the closing date.